ocean-transport/guides/personalizing_conda_on_gyre_sverdrup.md

 This will bring you to a place where you have access to the a system wide python (`/usr/local/anaconda/bin/python`) and conda (`/usr/local/anaconda/bin/conda`), to install modules.

 However, often when using gyre or sverdrup, the user will want to install python modules of their own choice and manage their own environments for their projects.
+Currently, gyre and sverrup are very fussy about this, and you need to includ a whole lot of specific package versions in your environment when you install it.
+These are listed in the example environment below.

 **Step by step to create your own environment**:
 1. Create conda environment at command line